-Similar to the Canon 6D outlined above, this was good discovery for those on a budget as, again, it is a relatively old camera (released in 2014) but the evidence shows that it is still be used extremely successfully by astrophotographers today.
+Similar to the Canon 6D outlined above, this was a good discovery for those on a budget as, again, it is a relatively old camera (released in 2014).
+However, the evidence shows that it is still being used extremely successfully by astrophotographers today.

 The Nikon D750 is a full-frame sensor DSLR.
-It has a 24.3 megapixel sensor, a tilting touchscreen (which is extremely when photographing the night sky – as are the illuminated buttons), and an ISO goes up to 51,200.
+It has a 24.3-megapixel sensor, a tilting touchscreen (which is extremely when photographing the night sky – as are the illuminated buttons), and an ISO that goes up to 51,200.

 You can see images taken with this camera in this case study with photographer Marcus Cote.

 I personally have a D750 as my camera of choice for astrophotography.
-I favored it over the Canon 6D solely because my previous camera was a Nikon and I had a few Nikon-fitting lenses that I wanted to be able to resuse.
+I favor it over the Canon EOS 6D solely because my previous camera was a Nikon and I had a few Nikon-fitting lenses that I wanted to be able to reuse.

-If it wasn’t for this then it would be a pretty even shoot out between which of these two cameras are the best value for astrophotography and both work extremely well for this purpose and can be picked up for relatively cheap (especially if pre-used).
+If it wasn’t for this then it would be a pretty even shoot out between which of these two cameras are the best value for astrophotography and both work extremely well for this purpose and can be picked up for relatively cheap (especially if bought used).